NikhilAmbure/Distributed-Rate-Limiter/readme.md

       maximum 5 requests
 ```

-The implementation demonstrates the **boundary exploit** where requests can be concentrated around a window boundary:
+Vulnerable to a **boundary exploit** — requests concentrated around a window boundary can get up to 2x the intended limit through:

 ```text
 Previous window       New window